Corionis/ELS/artifacts/document/ideas.md

 # Ideas

-The existence of an empty (or not) volmonger.json file triggers the "I Win" behavior.
+The existence of an empty (or not) volmunger.json file triggers the "I Win" behavior.

 "I Win" means - make the target look like my source - including any deletions necessary.

-If volmonger.json files exist on both systems it is a conflict.
+If volmunger.json files exist on both systems it is a conflict.
 The conflict is flagged, logged into a input file for re-rerun purposes, then skipped for that monge run.

-Because volumes can be quite large there should be a mechanism to feed the conflicts back into another VolMonger run so once the conflict is resolved it is easier to complete the synch.
+Because volumes can be quite large there should be a mechanism to feed the conflicts back into another VolMunger run so once the conflict is resolved it is easier to complete the synch.

 The utility must allow for the collection file to be specified